A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 \subsubsection{Clustering and classification task for bifurcating problems}

 Here, we show a simple yet important exploitation of the low-dimensional manifold encoded in the GCA-ROM architecture's bottleneck.
 In the bifurcating scenario, from structural to fluid mechanics, deciphering whether a combination of parameters belongs to the critical regime is of importance.
 Knowing the evolution of the low-dimensional manifold for such problems can help the detection of the bifurcating behavior without performing costly many simulations.

-Having built a computationally cheap mapping from the parameter to the latent space, the idea is to perform a clustering of the bottleneck's dataset to assign labels for the different states.
-Clustering techniques are a set of unsupervised methodologies aiming at grouping unlabeled points with similar properties.
-In order to distinguish between bifurcating and the uniqueness regime, we only need two clusters, to identify the bifurcation points' curve in $\mathbb{P}$.
-We choose the spectral clustering \cite{shi2000normalized}, which exploits eigenvalues' information of the dataset's similarity matrix.
-Performing the clustering in the similarity space instead of the Eculidean one, this technique is advantageous for problems with irregular and/or unbalanced clusters.
+Having built a computationally cheap mapping from the parameter to the latent space, the idea is to perform a clustering of the bottleneck's dataset to assign labels for the different states, {and a classification task to predict the state's properties (bifurcation or uniqueness).}

 This approach has been explored within linear and non-intrusive ROMs \cite{PichiArtificialNeuralNetwork2023}.
 Here, we exploit the connection between the reduced coefficients in POD-based techniques and the compressed latent information obtained through the nonlinear encoding.
 The availability of real-time evaluations of the bottleneck allows to finely sample the parameter space, and obtain an accurate description of its evolution.